1-Platform/one-platform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Help us improve
+about: Report something that doesn't work
 title: ''
 labels: bug
 assignees: ''

 ---

-**For bug reports, please provide as much relevant info as possible:**
+**A Bug is a superset of regressions, but it doesn't have to have worked on One Platform previously.
+For bug reports, please provide as much relevant info as possible:**

 * What browser(s), device and OS experience the problem?
 * What are the steps to reproduce the issue and what is the expected behavior?
 For the fastest support, provide a working demo or minimal reproduction using tools such as [codepen](https://codepen.io/) or [jsfiddle](https://jsfiddle.net/)